apache/trafficserver/doc/admin-guide/performance/index.en.rst

 operating system requirements, as well as capacity for the cache directory, and any memory cache you wish to use.
-The default settings allocate roughly 10 megabytes of RAM cache for every gigabyte of disk cache storage, though this setting can be adjusted manually in :file:`records.config` using the setting :ts:cv:`proxy.config.cache.ram_cache.size`. |TS| will, under the default configuration, adjust this automatically if your system does not have enough physical memory to accommodate the aforementioned target.
+The default settings allocate roughly 10 megabytes of RAM cache for every gigabyte of disk cache storage, though this setting can be adjusted manually in :file:`records.yaml` using the setting :ts:cv:`proxy.config.cache.ram_cache.size`. |TS| will, under the default configuration, adjust this automatically if your system does not have enough physical memory to accommodate the aforementioned target.